Reversing adiabatic state preparation in few-level quantum systems: Model system and protocol

 \section{Model system and protocol}

-Following \cite{Delvecchio2022}, we start from the four-level system introduced in \cite{Kirova2005}, and relevant for controlling certain molecular states using the Autler-Townes mechanism \cite{ATor}.
+What we show in the following applies to any three-level quantum system in which two states interact strongly locally in time and the third state is only weakly coupled to the other two levels.
+Motivated by previous work \cite{Delvecchio2022}, we nevertheless would like to point out a specific system for which we can use definite parameter values, and hence make specific predictions for its evolution.
+Hence, following Ref. \cite{Delvecchio2022}, we start from the four-level system introduced in \cite{Kirova2005}, relevant for controlling certain molecular states using the Autler-Townes mechanism \cite{ATor}.
 Details on the specific implementations are found in \cite{Ahmed2011, AhmedLyyra:2013, AhmedLyyra:2014}.
+For completeness, a short review on the model is given in appendix \ref{app:A}.
 Under the condition of large detuning of the fourth state ($\vert \delta_{c}\vert\gg \Omega_{c}$ in the notation of \cite{Delvecchio2022}), this state can be adiabatically eliminated.
 Therefore, the system can then be effectively considered as a three-level system, with the following Hamiltonian in the basis of the three remaining states $\{\vert 1 \rangle,\vert S \rangle,\vert T \rangle\}$: